mozilla/addon-sdk/doc/dev-guide-source/addon-development/commonjs.md

    - License, v.
 2.0.
 If a copy of the MPL was not distributed with this
    - file, You can obtain one at http://mozilla.org/MPL/2.0/. -->

-# CommonJS, Modules, Packages, and the SDK #
+# CommonJS, Packages, and the SDK #

-CommonJS is the underlying infrastructure for both the SDK modules and add-ons themselves.
+CommonJS is the underlying infrastructure for both the SDK and the add-ons you build using the SDK.

 The [CommonJS group](http://wiki.commonjs.org/wiki/CommonJS) defines specifications for **modules** and **packages**.